-If you want an in-depth feel of the country, then I suggest you have a private driver, who’ll also be your personal guide and hopefully at the end of your trip, your friend.
+If you want an in-depth feel of the country, then why not have a private driver, who’ll also be your personal guide and hopefully at the end of your trip, your friend.
 Our drivers will know where to stop, where to eat and will tell you all you need to know about their country.

-For the independent travellers I can recommend our self-drive trips and sorry, but other than your pick-up from the airport and your Havana sightseeing tour, driving around in a classic American car will be off limits.
+For the independent travellers cat hire could be an option and recommend our self-drive trips and sorry, but other than your pick-up from the airport and your Havana sightseeing tour, driving around in a classic American car will be off limits.
 If you have all the time in the world and are of the adventurous kind, you may be tempted in doing our trips by public transport.

 Where to stay

 Let’s face it Cuba has lots to offer for young and old, whether you stay in a Casa Particulares (much like our B&B) or a historical building that has been converted into a Spanish colonial-style hotel.
-One thing is for sure Cuba rocks.
+One thing is for sure Cuba should be explored.

 What to do next

-If, after reading all of the above, has stirred some interest in any of our Cuba itineraries, or a completely bespoke trip, then do email me firstname.lastname@example.org or ring me for a chat on 017687 21040.
+If, after reading all of the above, has stirred some interest in any of our Cuba itineraries, or a completely bespoke trip, then please email or ring us for a chat on 017687 21040.

 Viva Cuba e Hasta la vista!